Line of Sight Calculator

 Visual Line of Sight

-The maximum distance to the horizon from an antenna at a given height (h) is calculated by a simple geometric formula.
-This assumes a flat Earth and no atmospheric effects.
+The maximum distance to the horizon from an antenna at height ($h$):

 $$d_{los} = 3.57\sqrt{h}$$